Opiyow/PHASE-2-PROJECT-KC-HOUSING/README.md

 As the lead data scientist at MaKe, I have been tasked with creating an automated system to estimate the sale price of houses/homes, using information such as the house condition, square footage, number of bathrooms and bedrooms, waterfront and lot size.
 Estimates from the generated system will be used to predict the house sale prices by the real estate firm.

 ### DATA COLLECTION
+Data was provided in csv format and we used the pd.read_csv function to load the data.

 ### DATA UNDERSTANDING
+The dataset contains 21597 rows and 21 columns.
+Each row of the dataset contains information about one house.
+Our objective is to find a way to estimate the value in the "price" column using the values in the other columns.
+By achieving this using this set of data, then we should able to estimate prices of other houses too, simply by asking for information like bedrooms', 'bathrooms', 'sqft_living', 'sqft_lot', 'floors', 'waterfront', 'view', 'condition', 'grade','sqft_above', 'sqft_basement' etc

 ### DATA PREPROCESSING
+Methods such as df.info, df.describe, df.dtypes were used to get an overview of the underlying characteristics of the King County Housing Data.

 ### DATA CLEANING
+Involved filling replacing the nan values in columns such as waterfront with no as we made the assumption that a NaN entry implied the houses were not located near a waterfront.
+The column sqft_basement contain a '?' at index 6 and this was replaced and the variable converted to float as it was observed it was entered as dtype 'object'.

+### DATA VISUALIZATION
+scatter plots were used to check for linearity, box plots to detect ouliers and distribution plots tto inspect if the variables have a normal dostribution or skewed.
+A correlation matrix was also used to check for correlation between the variables and detect multicollinearity.

 ### DATA ANALYSIS
+Multiple linear regression  and Random Forest techniques were employed to analyse the data.

+### Model Precision
+Model Precision
+How precise is our model?
+When our linear regression model makes a prediction of the expected house prices, it is actually precise 69.1% while the Random Forest model is accurate 86.50%.

+### Observation and Conclusion
+Multiple Linear Regression gives us an adjusted R-squared (testing) score of 0.6903 while the Random Forest adjusted R-squared is 0.8649.
+A comparison of the two models shows that the Random Forest Regressor has a lower RMSE and higher adjusted R-squared, thus it outperforms the Linear Regression model.